-ACTIVITY 3.5.1 HOMEWORK
+3.5.1 HOMEWORK

-As homework, ask the participants to start thinking about any patients with chronic conditions who need to make an active contribution to getting more healthy.
+As homework, please start thinking about any patients with chronic conditions who need to make an active contribution to getting more healthy. .
 Or time when pregnant or postnatal women did not do things that they needed to do to be healthy.

-Ask them to write down what challenges they have faced with their patients and what has assisted in the instances of patients who have managed to actively deal their illnesses/be more healthy during pregnancy.
+Write down what challenges they have faced with your patients and what has assisted in the instances of patients who have managed to actively deal their illnesses /be healthier during pregnancy.
 These must be brought to the next session as they will assist in generating discussion around the challenges and successes of patient self-management.

-Before the next session, ask the group to practice READing patient emotions that emerge during a consultation with an upset patient and to actively make use of referral resources and suggest healthy coping mechanisms.
+Before the next session, please practice READing patient emotions that emerge during a consultation with an upset patient and to actively make use of referral resources and suggest healthy coping mechanisms.